Logo for Piano Play It

 Home » Read Piano Notes » Falling to the Piano Key

-Wondering why we talk about this issue?
 One may wonder why we have to discuss such a simple issue as falling to the piano key.

-As we progress with our piano course we will notice that by dividing this action of falling to the key to three little steps we can gain awarness over these simple actions and spare ourselves lots of stress and improve the sensitivity of our playing.
+As we progress with our piano course we will notice that by dividing this action of falling to the key to three little steps we can gain awareness over these simple actions and spare ourselves lots of stress and improve the sensitivity of our playing.

 The art is in the small details.